 - 1. Initiate an Economic Impact Study July 2016 - 2.
 Revise the Equestrian Plan of Action Year End 2017 - 3.
 Review Land Development Regulations and Provide Recommendations 2017 2018 - 4.
 Initiate a Planning Study to address below questions 2018 - 5.
-Revisit a proposed Golf Cart Ordinance or adding more pathways 2018 - 6.
-Creation of an Equestrian Preserve Association 2018 - 7.
+Revisit a proposed Golf Cart Ordinance or adding more pathways 2018

+- 6. Creation of an Equestrian Preserve Association 2018 - 7.
 Widen Lake Worth Road to four lanes. - 8.
-Make improvements at the South Shore Boulevard and Lake Worth Road intersection.
+Make improvements at the South Shore Boulevard and Lake Worth Road intersection. - 9.

-Improvements could include adding right turn lanes and a through lane in the north/south direction. - 9.
 Examine speed-calming methods for high traffic areas and areas of concern in the EPA. - 10.
 Plan for utility improvements including potable water, irrigation quality water, and broadband. - 11.
-Continue researching the feasibility of alternative methods of livestock waste disposal in Wellington. - 9.12.
+Continue researching the feasibility of alternative methods of livestock waste disposal in Wellington. - 12.
 Work with surrounding municipalities and organizations on a regional solution for livestock waste disposal.